-Because talking about your kids allergies is the new ‘how’s the weather’ conversation starter, these are already made gluten free and if you take out the nuts and replace the almond milk with whole milk they will also be nut free.
+Because talking about your kid’s allergies is the new ‘how’s the weather’ conversation starter, these are already made gluten-free and if you take out the nuts and replace the almond milk with whole milk they will also be nut-free.
 They are loaded with fiber and protein from the quinoa but high in yum with the cinnamon and pinch of sugar.
-A kid favorite that is also a mom favorite.
+A kid favorite that is also a mom’s favorite.

 For the Coffee Cake:

-1 cup + 2 tbsp Gluten-Free Flour Mix [I love this one]
+- 1 cup + 2 tbsp Gluten-Free Flour Mix

-3 tbsp Organic Apple or Butternut Squash puree or Applesauce
+- 3 tbsp Apple or Butternut Squash puree or Applesauce

 For the Quinoa Crumble:

-Preheat oven to 350.
-Line or grease a mini or regular muffin pan.
+- Preheat oven to 350 degrees F. Line or grease a mini or regular muffin pan.

-In large bowl mix together quinoa, gluten free flour mix, almond meal, cinnamon, baking powder and salt until combined.
-In another small bowl, mix together the eggs then mix in the almond milk, maple syrup, applesauce and vanilla.
+- In a large bowl mix together quinoa, gluten-free flour mix, almond meal, cinnamon, baking powder and salt until combined.
+In a small bowl, mix together the eggs then mix in the almond milk, maple syrup, applesauce and vanilla.
 Mix in coconut oil and then pour wet ingredients into the dry ingredients.